-A. Fit Results
+A. Fit Parameters

-We fit a large collection of $E{\nu}^{rec}$ and $Q{rec}^2$ distributions: two data sets K2K-I and K2K-IIa, each with one-track, two-track QE, and two-track non-QE subsamples, a total of 241 bins.
+We fit a large collection of E^{rec}{ν} and Q^2{rec} distributions: two data sets K2K-I and K2K-IIa, each with one-track, two-track QE, and two-track non-QE subsamples, a total of 242 bins.
 The Monte Carlo predictions for these data sets are computed separately using a MC sample that is more than 15 times larger than the data.
-The free parameters for the flux at each energy are common to both subsamples, as is the overall normalization factor, the non-QE/QE ratio and proton rescattering.
-There are separate 2-track to 1-track migration parameter for each sample, ten parameters in total.
+The free parameters for the flux at each energy are common to both data sets, as is the overall normalization factor, the non-QE/QE ratio and proton rescattering.
+There are separate 2-track to 1-track migration parameter for each data set, ten parameters in total.